kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 **Risk**: Node labels and taints are currently free-form strings and are not validated for SemVer compliance at registration time.
 This creates two problematic scenarios:

-1. **Invalid node-side values**: A node may carry a taint like `node.kubernetes.io/containerRuntimeVersion=containerd://2.1.4` instead of `node.kubernetes.io/containerRuntimeVersion=2.1.4`, or a label like `kernel.version=5.15.0-generic` instead of `kernel.version=5.15.0`.
+1. **Invalid node-side values**: A node may carry a taint or a label like `node.kubernetes.io/containerRuntimeVersion=containerd://2.1.4` instead of `node.kubernetes.io/containerRuntimeVersion=2.1.4`

 2. **Delayed detection**: Since node labels/taints are not validated at node registration time, misconfigurations are only detected during scheduling when a pod with `SemverLt`/`SemverGt`/`SemverEq` operators attempts to match against them.